MHaringa/insurancerating/docs/reference/autoplot.bootstrap_performance.md

 - fill:

   Fill color of the histogram bars.
-Default = `"steelblue"`.
+Default = `"#E6E6E6"`.

 - color:

   Border color of the histogram bars.
-Default = `"black"`.
+Default = `NA`, which removes bar borders.

 - ...: